shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 Uncommon (3), Rare (5), Very Rare (7), Legendary (9)

 Requires attunement.
 When you attune to this ring, choose a spell level up to this ring’s max spell level (based on its rarity).
 You gain 1 spell slot in that level.
 Choose a spell from your class’s spell list of that level or below.
-You may memorize and cast that spell even if you don’t meet the level requirement.
+You may memorize and cast that spell even if you don’t meet the requirements.

 Once you expend the spell slot of this ring, you don’t get it back until you complete a long rest.

-## Hamgorg’s Hammer

-Hammer – Legendary
-Damage: 1d12 Bludgeoning

-\+10 to attack against targets that can’t move

-Whenever you attack a target that can’t move with this hammer, make a Strength check with a DC equal to the target’s armor rating.
-If you succeed, you knock a hole in the target if it is a wall, destroy it if it is a pillar, or cripple it if it is a creature.

 ## Lantern of Revealing